 “The creative process is in formulating the problem.
 Once that is done in the right way, it’s all routine table work.
 The problem is solved” – Piet Hein

 Working out why a building is not performing as intended is always an interesting challenge.
 It is particularly rewarding when a simple solution is found to a long term problem.
 We have a wide range of tools and techniques at our disposal but it is our understanding of buildings and experience that usually proves most useful.

 Thermal imaging is a very useful tool for identifying a wide range of building related defects including air leaks, missing insulation, water ingress and heating system problems.
-Thermal imaging is a powerful tool but requires expert interpretation and an understanding of building physics and practical construction for the pretty pictures to yield accurate information.
+Thermal imaging is a powerful tool but requires expert interpretation.
+An understanding of building physics and practical construction is needed for the pretty pictures to yield accurate and useful information.